-When you have a child with special health care needs, you may find you have a lot of paperwork to keep organized such as school records, medical records and insurance information.
-The Care Coordination Organizer is a tool we can give you to help you keep track of all those important papers.
+The Care Coordination Organizer is a tool we can give you to help you keep track of records and important paperwork.
 You can request it from your Care Coordination Team.
-They can also help you identify other ways of keeping all that important information organized.
+They can also help you find other ways to stay organized.